Lightprotocol/light-protocol/README.md

 ## Solana keypair

-Before doing any development or running any tets, you need to generate a new local keypair:
+Before doing any development or running any tests, you need to generate a new local keypair:

 ```bash